Alternative Remedies Package

 Capability and Innovation Fund

-The purpose of the Capability and Innovation Fund is to encourage Eligible Bodies to:
+The purpose of the Capability and Innovation Fund was to encourage Awardees to:

 - develop and improve their capability to compete with RBS in the provision of banking services to SMEs; and